HackYourFuture/React/week3/MAKEME.md

 There is also a great website called [frontendeval](https://frontendeval.com/) that gives a nice list of challenges that may come up in frontend technical assignments.
 You will have a leg up if you have already solved these problems beforehand.
 Every challenge also has solutions from others so you can compare yours and maybe learn something from other people!

-## **SUBMIT YOUR HOMEWORK!**
+## **SUBMIT YOUR ASSIGNMENT!**

 After you've finished your list it's time to show us what you got!
-Upload all your files to a forked repository (a copy from the original, which in this case is the [React](https://www.github.com/HackYourHomework/React) repository) using GIT.
+Upload all your files to a forked repository (a copy from the original, which in this case is the [React](https://www.github.com/HackYourAssignment/React) repository) using GIT.

-If you need a refresher, take a look at the following [guide](../hand-in-homework-guide.md) to see how it's done.
+If you need a refresher, take a look at the following [guide](../hand-in-assignment-guide.md) to see how it's done.

-The homework that needs to be submitted is the following:
+The assignment that needs to be submitted is the following:

 1. Project: Ecommerce Shop III